Who We Are

 “You shall not treat the alien who resides with you no differently than the natives born among you; have the same love for her or him as yourself, for you were once aliens…” Leviticus 19:34

-Catholic Legal Services, Archdiocese of Miami, Inc. (CLS) is committed to justice and the alleviation of human misery through the promotion of the principle of equal access to the system of justice and the provision of legal services to the neediest member of the community.
+We are committed to justice and the alleviation of human misery through the promotion of the principle of equal access to the system of justice and the provision of legal services to the neediest members of

-1. Legal Representation and Immigration Services for those who come to South Florida from foreign lands;
+• Legal representation and immigration services to those who come to South Florida from foreign lands;

-2. Caring and Professional assistance for those who lack sufficient means to obtain legal help;
+• Professional assistance to those who lack sufficient means to obtain legal help; and

-3. Quality services provided without regard to faith, race or national origin.
+• Quality services without regard to faith, race, national origin, or any other distinguishing characteristic.

-We focus exclusively on helping poor immigrants obtain asylum, establish legal residency, become citizens and reunite families.
-CLS’ multicultural, multilingual staff help people
+We focus exclusively on helping poor immigrants obtain asylum, establish legal residency, become citizens, reunite families and understand immigration law and policies by providing public

-from more than 150 different nations.
-As a provider of legal assistance and representation for immigrants, refugees, and impoverished people in the Archdiocese of Miami, CLS provides a full range of immigration-related legal services,
+education.
+As a provider of legal assistance and representation for immigrants, refugees, and impoverished people in South Florida, CLS provides a full range of immigration-related

 "I was a stranger and you welcomed me" (Matthew 25:35).